hove-io/navitia/readme.rst

 Presentation
 ============
+This is the Navitia repository.

 Navitia is a service providing:

 #. journeys computation

 #. line schedules

 #. next departures

 #. explore public transport data

 #. sexy things such as isochrones

+The API can be found in http://api.navitia.io/

 For more information see http://www.navitia.io/

 Organisation
 ============
 At the root of the repository, several directories can be found:

 #. source: contains the navitia source code

 #. third_party: third party developped modules

 #. documentation: all the navitia documentation

 #. (debug|release): by convention, the build repositories

 Tools
 ======
 #.
 Gcc as the C++ compiler (g++)

 #.
 Cmake for the build system

 #.
 Python for the api

 #.
 Doxygen and swagger for the automated documentation